-Estimate your one-rep max and training weights based on your most recent set — safe, smart, and simple.
+Estimate your one-rep max and training weights based on your most recent set — safe, smart, simple and free.

 Your 1-RM is: —